Components.FormElement public

 If you just want to customize the existing control component, you can use the aforementioned yielded control component to customize that existing component:

-<BsForm @model={{this}} @onSubmit={{action "submit"}} as |form|>
+<BsForm @model={{this}} @onSubmit={{this.submit}} as |form|>

 <form.element @label="Email" @property="email" as |el|>